skokielibrary/spl-content/_content/mike/services--career-advice.markdown

 If you or someone you know needs help finding a job, we can help.

-For more information on career resources contact Mike Buhmann at 847-673-7774 ext.
-3176, or [mbuhmann@skokielibrary.info](mailto:mbuhmann@skokielibrary.info).
+For more information on career resources, contact Mike Buhmann at 847-324-3176 or [mbuhmann@skokielibrary.info](mailto:mbuhmann@skokielibrary.info).

 ##Career Resource Center